warpKaiba/TMpokeheroes/README.md

 # TMpokeheroes
-Scripts for ease of use and profit for Pokeheroes.
+##A collection of user-scripts for ease of use, cheating, and profit for Pokeheroes.

+Pokeheroes is a Pokemon fan-game website where users can perform various activities such as breeding, catching, raising, and collecting Pokemon by interacting with the website.
+Known as a "Poke-Clicker", Pokeheroes is one of a handful of Pokemon fan-game with a similar play style.
+The scripts in this repository can aid in making certain features of Pokeheroes easier.
+The scripts execute code in the user's browser to accomplish this.

 DISCLAIMER: Use these at your own risk.
-I am not responsible if you get banned from using these.
+I hold no responsiblity if you decide to use these and get banned.

 ## How to install